The University of Exeter Medical School is delighted to have been awarded an Athena SWAN Silver department award.

-Within the College, 98.7% of staff have completed Equality & Diversity training (figures from May 2016).
+Within the College, an average of 90% of staff have completed Equality & Diversity training at any one time.

 Following a consultation in 2014, staff core hours were set as 10am - 4pm.
 All meetings and committees aim to be held between these times to help those with parent and carer responsibilities.
 Subsequent surveys carried out in 2016 and 2018 confirmed that staff wished to keep these core hours, and in the 2018 survey 80% of respondents said that having these core hours helped them achieve a work-life balance.

-An Athena SWAN staff survey conducted in January 2018 showed that an average of 92% of staff in the College of Medicine and Health were aware that flexible working practices are available, with 59% of staff making use of those.
+An Equality & Diversity focused staff survey conducted in January 2018 showed that an average of 92% of staff in the College of Medicine and Health were aware that flexible working practices are available, with 59% of staff making use of those.
 Read more about the flexible working practices available here.

 The College has funded 30 attendees since 2013/14 on the 'Aurora' Leadership training programme, which aims to develop and progress the careers of female academics.
-A further seven are being funded in the 2018/19 academic year.
-In addition to this, the College funded career coaching for 15 staff in 2017/18, and bespoke leadership training for 12 female academic staff in 2018/19.
+In addition to this, the College funded bespoke career coaching for 15 staff in 2017/18, and bespoke leadership training for 12 female academic staff in 2018/19.

 Equality & Diversity questions have been added to the annual monitoring survey of PGRs.
 Following a successful pilot in 2015, these questions will remain in the survey for future years.

 Laura Hollands was awarded the Quintiles Women in Science Prize 2017.
 The prize was previously awarded to BMBS student Praveena Deekonda in 2016, and Medical Sciences student Eleanor White in 2015.

 Undergraduate students gender split in the College of Medicine and Health: